Business Report Writing Course: From Core Skills to AI Tools

 Delivery modes

-- Face-to-face, presenter-taught training
+- Face-to-face, presenter-taught workshop

-- Online training via the platform Zoom
+- Online workshop via the platform Zoom

 Delivery style

-Learning methods include open discussions, group exercises and individual response to mini tests throughout the day.
 Several of the exercises are intended for you to plan, organise and draft elements of an actual report you are working on (or a fictional exercise if you prefer).
+Bring a laptop, or be prepared to write a page or two of handwriting.Â

 Materials